 15 Fantastic Church Fundraising Ideas

-Church fundraising isn’t easy—but it’s often necessary.
-Sometimes you need to raise money for things like mission trips, new equipment, service projects, or to break ground on a new church building.
+Church fundraising isn’t easy, but it’s often necessary.
+Whether you’re raising money for mission trips, new equipment, service projects, or a new church building, asking people to give beyond their usual donations can be tough.

 Help grow your ministry

-Without further ado, here are 15 church fundraising ideas to help get your team’s creative juices flowing!
+Here are 15 fantastic church fundraising ideas to help jumpstart your team’s creativity.

 1. Use your church app as a fundraising tool